anuragpandey4/Speech-To-ISL----first-Draft/README.md

 # Speech-To-ISL----first-Draft
-Speech To ISL -- first draft
+Speech to Indian Sign Language minimalist first draft --- it just works not really good but works